BastionAtackDev/Paragrapho/README.md

 # About Paragrapho📝
-Paragrapho is a open-surce text editor.
+Paragrapho is a simple, open-surce text editor written in Python.

 ## Images
 ![img](Paragraphoimage.png)